tigergraph/ecosys/guru_scripts/docker/README.md

 Prepare Shared Folder On Host OS With Docker Container
 =================================================================
-1. Open a shell on your host machine
+Open a shell on your host machine, find a directory where you want to share data with docker container.

-1. Create the data folder to share between your host machine and docker container.
+Create the data folder there to share between your host machine and docker container.
 Grant read/write/execute permission to the folder.

         mkdir data
         chmod 777 data